 |About John Kasarda|

 Dr. Kasarda received his B.S. and M.B.A. (with Distinction) from Cornell University and his Ph.D. from the University of North Carolina.
 He has been the recipient of many grants and awards from such organizations as the International Civil Aviation Organization, the U.S. Federal Aviation Administration, World Bank, National Science Foundation, National Academy of Sciences, the United Nations Development Program, and the U.S. Agency for International Development.
 Dr. Kasarda has been elected as a Fellow of the American Association for the Advancement of Science for his research on airport-driven economic development and a Senior Fellow and Trustee of the Urban Land Institute.
 He is considered the leading developer of the Aerotropolis concept defining the roles of aviation and airports in shaping 21st century business location, urban competitiveness, and economic growth.
 In 2011, Time magazine named Aerotropolis "One of the Ten Ideas that Will Change the World."
+In 2013, Future Cities magazine named Kasarda among "The Top 100 City Innovators Worldwide."
+That same year he was awarded the honorary medal of Brazil's State of Minas Gerais for his contributions to the Belo Horizonte Aerotropolis.
+In 2015, Dr. Kasarda received China's 1000 Foreign Talents national award for his work as Chief Adviser to the Zhengzhou Airport Economic Zone and in 2016 he received the Yellow River Prize for his contributions to the economic development of Henan Province.

 "The U.S. and Western Europe often view airports as nuisances and environmental threats rather than as critical infrastructure to compete and prosper.
 This has resulted in their maligning and neglecting airports while Asia and the Middle East invest heavily to leverage them.
 Such malign neglect comes at the long-term economic peril of the West."